kaylawoodbury/rps_challenge/README.md

 **Deployed at:** [Netlify](https://kayla-rps.netlify.com/)

 ## The code
 This application is a digital version of the game Rock Paper Scissors.
-In this application, the user can select what they want to play with (rock, paper or scissors) and then play against the computer that will randomly select what item to play.
+In this application, the user can select what they want to play with (rock, paper or scissors) and then play against the computer which will randomly select an item to play.
 Standard rules apply where paper beats rock, rock beats scissors and scissors beats paper.
 [Github Page](https://github.com/kaylawoodbury/rps_react).

-## Getting started
 ### Dependencies
 * Yarn
 * React